reykjavikcity/webtools/README.md

 teams.

-This library is split up into multiple individual modules to help keep your bundles slim and allow tree-shaking.
+This library is split up into multiple individual modules to help keep your bundles slim and aid tree-shaking.

 ```
 yarn add @reykjavik/webtools